samchon/typia/.github/PULL_REQUEST_TEMPLATE.md

 Before submitting a Pull Request, please test your code.

-If you created a new created a new feature, then create the unit test function, too.
+If you created a new feature, then create the unit test function, too.

 ```bash
 # COMPILE